swcarpentry/DEPRECATED-boot-camps/matlab/README.md

 Now, we'll want to perform this analysis for multiple datasets, and it's tedious and error prone to type the commands repeatedly at the command line.
-Instead, we want one program we can execute to run the full analysis pipeline and produce all the desired results figures & statistics.
+Instead, we want one program we can execute to run the full analysis pipeline and produce all the desired results figures and statistics.
 This is crucial for _reproducibility_.
 Victoria Stodden has written extensively about the idea of reproducibility in scientific software - you may want to look up [some of her